2 Writing Your CLAUDE.md

 ## Quarto Conventions

-- Slide decks use RevealJS format with embed-resources: true
+- Slide decks use RevealJS format with self-contained: true

 - Section headers: # Title {background-color="#1e293b"}